Loading...

 In the late 19th and early 20th centuries, Polk County continued to grow and prosper.
 Agriculture, particularly the production of fruits and vegetables, became a crucial part of the local economy.
 The county also benefited from the expansion of transportation infrastructure, such as the construction of highways and improved access to railroads.
 Today, Polk County retains its agricultural heritage while also embracing modern industry and tourism, making it a diverse and vibrant part of Missouri's history.

-This timeline provides a concise overview of the key events in the history of Polk County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Polk County, Missouri.